xVoiceSyntax/xVoiceSyntax/README.md

 ## I'm a hobby penetration tester and hobby programmer

-- I’m currently learning the Rust
+- I’m currently learning the Rust language
 - I’m currently working on private Projects
 - Btw. you can find me on TryHackMe: https://tryhackme.com/p/xVoiceSyntax